Purpose of the Whistleblower Policy

 Reporting to the Board of Trustees

-The Special Assistant to the President for Legal Affairs is designated as the administrator of this Whistleblower Policy.
+The Senior Advisor to the President is designated as the administrator of this Whistleblower Policy.
 As the administrator, he or she shall report to the Audit Committee of the Board of Trustees any instance of alleged intimidation, harassment, discrimination or other retaliation in violation of this Policy, and shall report at least annually to the Audit Committee on matters pertaining to the Policy, including whether any material change has been made to the procedures outlined above.